gookit/gcli/README.md

   -V, --version     Display this version information

 Commands:
-  demo         this is a description message for demo(alias: dm) help         display help information
+  demo         this is a description message for command(alias: dm) help         display help information

 Use "./cliapp help [command]" for more information about a command